 Sources of Emergency and Low-Cost Food

-The Region of Waterloo Public Health publishes a Sources of Emergency and Low-Cost Food brochure listing information about various hamper and meal programs serviced by The Food Bank.
+The Region of Waterloo Public Health publishes the 2015-2016 Emergency Food Programs in Waterloo Region brochure listing information about various hamper and meal programs serviced by The Food Bank.
 This brochure also includes information on programs that can help you to stretch your food dollar throughout the year.